joselapeira0607/WROITJO/README.md

 * Develop an optimized autonomous driving strategy for robotics challenges
 * Contribute to open-source robotics by documenting our solution for future teams

-## Our Team
-We are a team from Instituto Técnico Jesús Obrero (ITJO) in Venezuela, passionate about robotics and automation.
-Team members:

-* José Lapeira - Expert in programming, electronic systems, and software development
-* Keiner Duran - Specialized in algorithm optimization, robotic AI integration, and motion logic design
-* Mauricio Sánchez - Specialized in Arduino firmware, motor control, and electronic applications

 ## Components Used

 Our robot is built with precision hardware to ensure stability, responsiveness, and energy optimization.